 3. Conception is the Instant of Being Born

 I want to step away from the physical being and think about just life.
 I am not talking about the manifestation of life.
 I am talking about life itself.
-At conception you have a change in life that takes place.
-This change is from not having life to having life.
+At conception, a change in life takes place.
+This change is from not having a life to having a life.
 A moment before this change there was no life.
 A moment after this change, there is life.
 The change took place in a single moment in time as shown below.

 Life began at a moment in time.
 Conception was not something that took place over a duration of time.
 Conception was a spark.
 It was a quantum change, from nothing to life, that took place in an instant.
 In computer parlance, life went from 0 to 1.
 It went from off to on.
 This transition took place in a moment.
 Conception is an event that takes place at the moment in time when life begins.